 Suitable offcuts of leather are manually selected.

-Shreds go into the bounding machines.
+The Scraps are shredded and go into bounding machines.

 Customers can contact the company through their website for the leather sample book and the details of the products.